For the H

 Major League Soccer (MLS) and National Women’s Soccer League | Venue: Shell Energy Stadium | Season dates: March to November

-One soccer team in Houston would’ve been a huge win, but we have two here with the Houston Dynamo (playing in MLS) and the Houston Dash (playing in the NWSL).
-Houston summers are hot, but there’s something so perfect about being outside enjoying a Houston summer evening watching a Dynamo or Dash game all while the sun sets on the downtown skyline.
-Soccer teams are known for their loud fan groups and both the Dynamo and Dash feature some of the best in the nation with Bayou City Republic (Dash) and El Batallon Houston (Dynamo).
+One soccer team in Houston would’ve been a huge win, but we have two: the Houston Dynamo (playing in MLS) and the Houston Dash (playing in the NWSL).
+Houston summers are hot, but there’s something so perfect about being outside, watching a Dynamo or Dash game while the sun sets on the downtown skyline.
+Expect renewed interest in both teams after the city hosts World Cup games, so get your tickets now!
+Newbies will get to bear witness to soccer’s extra loud fans.
+Some of the best in the nation include Bayou City Republic (Dash) and El Batallon Houston (Dynamo).

-Game Day Pro Tip: Arrive in EaDo early and hang out at Pitch 25, which is owned by former Houston Dynamo and United States Men’s National Team great Brian Ching.
+Game Day Pro Tip: Arrive in EaDo early and hang out at Pitch 25, which is owned by former Houston Dynamo and US Men’s National Team great Brian Ching.
 If you’re lucky, you could even play a little soccer against him on Pitch 25’s indoor soccer field.

 Fury Fighting Championships

 Houston has one of the biggest and best mixed martial arts scenes in the nation, so it’s no surprise that UFC’s biggest feeder promotion, Fury Fighting Championships, is based out of H-Town.
-Since 2010, former fighter Eric Garcia has been putting on MMA events around the city and has become an official partner of the UFC with his Fury Fighting Championships brand.
-There’s nothing like watching MMA in-person and it’s even better when the next generation of UFC stars are fighting right here in the city.
+Heck, Houston even already has a champion: Local fighter Josh Van won the UFC flyweight title in 2025, after fighting for Fury earlier in his career.
+Since 2010, former fighter Eric Garcia has put on MMA events around the city and has become an official UFC partner through his Fury Fighting Championships brand.
+There’s nothing like watching MMA in person, and it’s even better when the next generation of UFC stars are fighting right here in the city.

-Game Day Pro Tip: Arrive early to get the most out of your ticket, because all of the cards feature preliminary fights before the UFC Fight Pass broadcast.
-A little self-promotion here: I’m the play-by-play voice for Fury FC, so come say hi to me cageside before our broadcast!
+Game Day Pro Tip: Arrive early to get the most out of your ticket, because all the cards feature preliminary fights before the UFC Fight Pass broadcast.
+A little self-promotion here: I’m the play-by-play voice for Fury FC, so come say hi to me cage-side before our broadcast!

 Share